microsoft/IoT-For-Beginners/6-consumer/lessons/2-language-understanding/README.md

 ### Task - make your function available to your IoT device

 1. For your IoT device to call your REST endpoint, it will need to know the URL.
 When you accessed it earlier, you used `localhost`, which is a shortcut to access REST endpoints on your local machine.
-To allow you IoT device to get access, you need to either:
+To allow you IoT device to get access, you need to either publish to the cloud, or get your IP address to access it locally.

+    > ⚠️ If you are using a Wio Terminal, it is easier to run the function app locally, as there will be a dependency on libraries that mean you cannot deploy the function app in the same way as you have done before.
+Run the function app locally and access it via your computers IP address.
+If you do want to deploy to the cloud, information will be provided in a later lesson on the way to do this.

     * Publish the Functions app - follow the instructions in earlier lessons to publish your functions app to the cloud.
 Once published, the URL will be `https://<APP_NAME>.azurewebsites.net/api/text-to-timer`, where `<APP_NAME>` will be the name of your functions app.
 Make sure to also publish your local settings.